HomerusJa/exp-coord/README.md

 # 🌱 Experiment Coordination

+> [!WARNING]
+> This project is a personal work in progress.
+I am sharing it on GitHub to show my work and to get feedback, but I did not set this up to be easily usable by others.
+If you are interested in using this project, please contact me first.

 This repository contains the code for an experiment coordination system for my project on quantifying the effects of water shortage on plant root growth.

 ## 🛠️ Installation